 You might have come across working with API products or have a basic understanding of what’s an API.
 Have you ever wondered how your information is stored or how the server response and request work?
 The protocols, or rules and regulations, that direct all data sent through the internet, govern the internet and all that is done on it.
-These protocols can be divided into two major categories called Stateless and Stateful.
-We will go through some of the key differences between stateless vs stateful protocols.
+These protocols can be divided into two major categories, called stateless and stateful.
+We will go through some key differences between stateless vs stateful protocols.

 Table of Contents